Insomnia

 Have a leisurely bath with 10 drops of lavender oil before going to bed.

-Put a few drops of lavender oil on your pillow of fill a small bag with lavender flowers.
+Put a few drops of lavender oil on your pillow or fill a small bag with lavender flowers and put it under your pillow.

 Have a bedtime drink of hot milk and honey.